crescentheaded/crescentheaded/README.md

 at the moment i'm only discovering what can be done and by what means, but i think i *seriously* enjoy coding on swift, so our friendship may long.

-not that i want myself to be a swift magister or something, it just helps me to express my ideas and solve my problems. i think eventually i'll end up somewhere about **ux research** and **accessibility**, because the only thing i require from the products of my work is to be as inclusive as possible both for the "business" and the "clients". in my experience, variety as a concept is the greatest part of the universe and i want to serve it in accordance with my awe
+not that i want myself to be a swift magister or something, it just helps me to express my ideas and solve my problems. i think eventually i'll end up somewhere about **ux research** and **accessibility**, because the only thing i require from the products of my work is to be as inclusive as possible both for the "business" and the "clients". in my experience, diversity as a concept is the greatest part of the universe and i want to serve it in accordance with my awe

 ## about what I produce
 in addition to my unironic excitement, i prefer to **share the acquired knowledge**

-sequentally, the products of my tinkering will transform into an educational representation of my experience too
+sequentally, the products of my tinkering transform into an educational representation of my experience. usually late af

 ### **educational resources** i've consumed in order to be able to do something:

-here you can see at what point my software development education is now
+that's a dump of curious stuff

 https://github.com/crescentheaded/studies